 Thousands of Southerners were hooked.
 They immediately sold off their possessions and began to make their way to Dom Pedro’s realm.

 Col. William H. Norris was one of the most prominent men who led efforts to settle beyond the reach of the victorious Union.
-A former state senator from Dallas County, Alabama, a grand master of the masonic Grand Lodge in Alabama, and a veteran of the Mexican-American War, Norris decided that a free United States was no place for his family.
+A former state senator from Dallas County, Alabama, a grand master of the masonic Grand Lodge in Alabama, and a veteran of the Mexican-American War, Norris decided that the United States was no place for his family.

 After securing a small fortune in gold kept safe in a hole in his yard throughout the war (according to legend, Norris’s wife had kept Union soldiers from stealing the gold by sharing a secret Masonic handshake with their commanding officer), Col. Norris and his son Robert arrived in São Paulo state in southeastern Brazil in December 1865.